yuchunlo/yuchunlo.github.io/_posts/2017-12-30-howto-be-more-productive.md

 ---
 layout: default
-title: HOWTO Be more productive
+title: HOWTO&#58; Be more productive
 date: 2017-12-30
 permalink: /howto-be-more-productive/
 ---